 "Lamb" focuses on the relationship between Brother Michael Lamb (Liam Neeson), a teacher in a Roman Catholic-run institution for troubled boys in Ireland, and 10-year-old Owen Kane (Hugh ...
 See full summary »

 Neil Jordan's historical biopic of Irish revolutionary Michael Collins, the man who led a guerrilla war against the UK, helped negotiate the creation of the Irish Free State, and led the National Army during the Irish Civil War.

 The Orient Express, on it's night trip from Munich to Venice, is full because of the beginning of the carnival in Venice.
 Between the passengers are a journalist, an actress and her ...
 See full summary »

-Billy Connolly says that whilst filming the sex scene with Melanie ('Julie Graham (I)'), the director urged him (and Julie) to be more enthusiastic, vocal and vulgar.
-Billy said that he's not like that in real life.
+Billy Connolly says that while filming the sex scene with Melanie (Julie Graham), the director urged him (and Julie) to be more enthusiastic, vocal and vulgar.
+Billy said that he's not like that in real-life.
 Just "mildly grateful" that he's having sex.
 See more »

 Was this review helpful to you?